cefsharp/CefSharp/README.md

-# CefSharp - Embedded Chromium for .Net
+# CefSharp - Embedded Chromium for .NET

-This project contains .Net CLR bindings for The [Chromium Embedded Framework (CEF)](http://code.google.com/p/chromiumembedded/ "Google Code") by Marshall A. Greenblatt.
-The bindings are written in C++/CLI but can be used from any CLR language e.g. C# or VB.
+This project contains .NET CLR bindings for The [Chromium Embedded Framework (CEF)](http://code.google.com/p/chromiumembedded/ "Google Code") by Marshall A. Greenblatt.
+The bindings are written in C++/CLI but can be used from any CLR language, e.g. C# or VB.
 CefSharp provides both WinForms and WPF web browser control implementations.
 See the CefSharp.WinForms.Example or CefSharp.Wpf.Example projects for example web browsers built using this library; they are (at this moment) the best "documentation" of how the control can actually be used.